secrethash/dropmenu/README.md

 - Dynamic Drop Down Menus can be created using it.
 - Database Table `menus`:
 	- `ID` The unique identifier.
-	- `parent_id`Defined if a sub-menu is created. `ID` of the parent menu item will be defined.
+	- `parent_id`It will be defined if a sub-menu is created. `ID` of the parent menu item will be the value here.
 	- `name` Name to display.
 	- `order_by` Comes handy when creating multiple menu items of same hierarchy level.
 	- `link` Value supplied to the `<a href="">` of the menu item.